 Exception Process for Use of Non-University Funds

-A campus may choose to reimburse moving expenses in excess of the policy limitations stated above only by using IU Foundation funds, with the approval of the campus chancellor.
+A campus may choose to reimburse moving expenses in excess of the policy limitations stated above only by using IU Foundation funds, with the approval of the RC head.
 Such exceptions are subject to the following constraints:

 - funds must be transferred into the campus designated account only from an IU Foundation account, with approval from the Financial Management Services and the appropriate campus business officer;